huddy67/Morrill-Hudson-Portfolio/scoreboardproject.md

 **12-16-2025**
 Prepared for upcoming coding, electronics testing, and fabrication.
 Finalized short-term goals for completing the scoreboard and moving into the build phase.

+1-6-2025

+I decided to change some of my project. originally, I had planned to laser cut the logo onto a wooden board.
+However, I felt like it would be more creative to make my board multilayered, laser cutting a different part of the stadium on each board, which when combined, would create a 3d effect similar to the image below.
+Additionally, I found it too difficult to do the scores of the athletic games of charlotte Latin, because doing so would not allow me to do what i had intended to do which was to update the scores live.
+After talking to Mr. Teets I found out that this wad not possible to do for Charlotte Latin.
+Instead, I shifted the focus to doing the scores of NFL games, specifically Panthers games.
+The stadium is for an aesthetic effect, and below the words "Carolina panthers" will be engraved, as well as the logo.
+Below this will be the led display.
+This will either be small led boards or a neon light display which will feature the panthers name in the retro font. actually retro font for name listed above but something else to display scores probably.

 ### Description of final project choice, why chosen, and what successful project would do

 The project that I will be doing is a wooden scoreboard that displays the scores from athletic gmes at Charlotte latin.
 Because charlotte Latin is a small school, they do not live update scores for games so the way that this scoreboard will work is that it will display the final scores.